-(a) Contacts shall be cleaned when necessary in accordance with the section covering cleaning of relay contacts and parts.
-After cleaning any contact, a check shall be made to see that both contacts on the bifurcated spring involved close as specified in requirement 2.22(b).
+(a) Contacts shall be cleaned, when necessary, in accordance with the section covering cleaning of relay contacts.
+After cleaning any contacts, a check shall be made to see that both contacts on the bifurcated spring involved close as specified in requirement 2.22(c).

-(b) Other parts shall be cleaned when necessary in accordance with approved procedures.
+(b) Other parts shall be cleaned, when necessary, in accordance with approved procedures.